Your Bookshop Holiday Questions Answered

 10. Is Read & Rabbit family-friendly?
 What about groups of friends or a book club reading retreat?

-Yes, the bookstore holiday experience welcomes families with impeccably behaved children aged 10 and over, and the accommodation is suitable for guests looking for a cosy, relaxed stay.
+Yes, the bookstore holiday experience welcomes families with impeccably behaved children aged 10 and over as is home to a maximalist with some fragile items, and the accommodation is suitable for guests looking for a cosy, relaxed stay.
 Groups of friends are also welcome.
-Maximum we can accommodate is 6.
-If someone wants to take a campbed to sleep in the bookshop that is fine too.
-Don't dream of Narnia - be in Narnia.
-In summer someone can also sleep in the conservatory.
+Maximum we can accommodate overnight is 4.

 11. Is Read & Rabbit dog-friendly - does it allow other pets?